 Arizona Court of Appeals, Division 1

-During their marriage, H. Charles Pyeatte (defendant) and his wife, Margrethe (plaintiff) reached an agreement for Margrethe to financially support Charles through three years of law school without him having to work.
-The couple further agreed that upon Charles’s graduation from law school, he would financially support Margrethe while she obtained a master’s degree without her having to be employed.
-Upon completion of law school, Charles’s law firm position did not provide sufficient income to support their living expenses and Margrethe’s graduate school education.
-Consequently, Charles and Margrethe agreed to defer her graduate education for a year or two until they became financially stable.
+During their marriage, H. Charles Pyeatte (defendant) and his wife, Margrethe (plaintiff) agreed that Margrethe would financially support Charles through law school without him having to work.
+The couple further agreed that when Charles graduated from law school, Charles would financially support Margrethe so she could obtain a master's degree.
+Margrethe lost her job during Charles's third year of law school, and the couple lived on savings.
+Both Charles and Margrethe contributed to the savings, but Margrethe contributed more.
+After Charles graduated, his law-firm position did not provide sufficient income to support the couple's living expenses and Margrethe’s graduate school education.
+Consequently, Charles and Margrethe agreed to defer Margrethe's education until they became financially stable.
 Margrethe then got a part-time job as a teacher.
-Shortly thereafter, Margrethe filed for divorce.
-Although there was no spousal support sought by either party and all property had been divided among the two, the trial court found that there was a valid and binding agreement which Charles had breached by failing to pay for Margrethe’s graduate school education.
+Shortly thereafter, Charles told Margrethe he no longer wanted to be married to her, and Margrethe filed for divorce.
+The trial court found that there was a valid and binding agreement that Charles had breached by failing to pay for Margrethe’s graduate school education.
 The court awarded Margrethe $23,000 as damages for breach of contract.
 Charles appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 724,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.